 Individuals in a DNA section are empowered by the section supervisor to carry out QA/QC responsibilities and to act in their place.
 The supervisor is to be informed of any action taken as soon as practical.
 This means, for example, that a DNA analyst may reject any reagent or material that fails to meet specifications.
+Should an analyst feel that a technical problem is not being adequately addressed within their section, that person has the authority to go directly to the DNA Technical Leader.

-CLD DNA Quality Manual Page 6 of 34 Revision October 10, 2022 Approved by CLD Quality Manager All Printed Copies Are Uncontrolled Revision 35
+CLD DNA Quality Manual Page 6 of 33 Revision January 1, 2025 Approved by CLD Quality Manager All Printed Copies Are Uncontrolled Revision 36